-developed does not immediately lend itself to the analysis of injuries from custom-made items.
-Moreover, the fracture or dissociation of product design, manufacturing, and sales that is now more likely with the adoption of additive manufacturing will require a reanalysis of fundamental products-liability questions, such as: what is a product? (e.g., tangible item or digital model) and who is a manufacturer? (e.g., designer of digital model or owner of 3D printer that prints the item).
+As previously noted, products-liability law was formulated to address injuries to individuals resulting from mass-produced products.
+As such, the products-liability law framework that developed does not immediately lend itself to the analysis of injuries from custom-made items.
+Moreover, the fracture or dissociation of product design, manufacturing, and sales, which is now more likely with the adoption of additive manufacturing, will require a reanalysis of fundamental products-liability questions, such as: what is a product? (e.g., tangible item or digital model) and who is a manufacture? (e.g., designer of digital model or owner of 3D printer that prints the item).